Canning Tomatoes in Water Bath Canner | Safe & Easy Method

 • Fill the canner with warm tap water so that it covers the top of the jars by 1-2 inches.
 The canner is very heavy, I use a pot filler or a pitcher to move water into my canner.
 I don't recommend trying to fill the canner up in the sink, it gets too heavy and the jars clink against each other.

-• When the canner is full of water turn on the heat to high and put on a lid.
+• When the canner is full of water, turn on the heat to high and put on the lid.

 • Boil quarts OR pints for 85 minutes (SEE NOTES for time based on your elevation).

-• Using tongs (they make canning tongs just for removing hot jars, you’ll want to get some) remove the hot jars and let them rest on a thick towel or on a cutting board lined with a dish towel.
+• Use canning tongs to remove the hot jars from the canner and let them rest on a thick towel or on a cutting board lined with a dish towel.
 Be sure not to tap or touch the jars together when setting them down.

 • Let the jars cool.